mutchinick/ai-workflow-architect/README.md

 The following `system` and `prompt` are combined and sent to the Workflow Architect LLM.
 The `system` prompt contains the high-level blueprint and rules, while the `prompt` contains the specific user question for this task.

+You can modify and improve the prompt to your liking in the [WorkflowArchitectAssistant.ts](./services/src/workflow-service/assistants/WorkflowArchitectAssistant.ts) file.

 #### System Prompt

 ```text